biryeongtrain/terrarium/README.md

 ---

 ## 🗃️ Downloads
-- While it is still at Alpha quality, you can download indev test versions [here](https://nightly.link/ly-nxs/terrarium/workflows/build/1.21-World/Artifacts)
+- You can download indev test versions [here](https://nightly.link/ly-nxs/terrarium/workflows/build/1.21-World/Artifacts)
-- Support is not guarunteed
+- Support is not garunteed for thos, only alphas, betas, and releases
-- BlossomLib is required, and FabricAPI
+- FabricAPI is required
 ---

 ## 🏔️ Technical Notes